antublue/test-engine/MANUAL.md

 - `@TestEngine.Random.Integer`, `@TestEngine.Random.Long`, `@TestEngine.Random.Float`, and `@TestEngine.Random.Double` all have optional minimum and maximum values.
   - The `minimum` and `maximum` values are inclusive.
-  - If `minimum` is greater than `maximum`, then the values are swap to use to generate a valid range.
+  - If `minimum` is greater than `maximum`, then the values are swapped to create a valid range.

 ### What is an `Argument`?